Anas-RI/alx-system_engineering-devops/0x02-shell_redirections/README.md

 5-firstlines				Display the first 10 lines of /etc/passwd file
-6-third_line				Display the third line of the file iacta 7-file					Create a file with a special name containing the text Best School
+6-third_line				Display the third line of the file iacta 7-file					Create a file with a special name containing the text Best School 8-cwd_state				Create and write the content of ls -la in a file